tristanhcole/URLShortener/README.md

 Currently a 62 alphabet is used, meaning with a 7 character slug there are ~5 trillion unique combinations.

-Built with Flask and Python
+Built with Flask, Python and React